How do I use AWS Systems Manager to join a running EC2 Windows instance to my AWS Directory Service domain?

 For Directory Name, enter the DNS name of the directory.

 (Optional) For Dns Ip Addresses, enter the IP addresses of the DNS servers in the directory, one per line.
-This step is not required if domain DNS servers are configured in the DHCP options set.
+This step isn't required if domain DNS servers are configured in the DHCP options set.

 Note: To locate the values used in step 6 for your directory, open the AWS Directory Service console, and then choose Directories from the navigation pane.
 Choose the Directory ID link for your directory, and then find the values in the Directory details section.